opennode/nodefabric-docs/docs/guide/deploy.rst

 In order to bootstrap NodeFabric cluster there are two options to choose from:

-- zero-configuration "Boot-and-Go" mode (which requires cloud user-data);
+- zero-configuration "Boot-and-Go" mode (which requires cloud user-data)
 - manual bootstrap procedure (ie supplying cluster hostmap and minimal config options)